Mleandres/shapes_with_electron/README.md

 npm start
 ```

-The p5.min.js and matter.min.js libs are included in the repo.
+The required p5.min.js and matter.min.js libs are included in the repo.

 ### Instructions